luizmoitinho/code-edu/README.md

 ## Get Started
-1. Clone the project in home/src/github.com/
+1. Clone the project in  **home/src/github.com/** and open it in the terminal

 2. Up docker
 ```shell